-The allocation of \$17,498,501 HUD 2022 entitlement grant funds are aligned with the high priority housing and community development needs identified in the needs assessment and housing market analysis of the 2020-24 Consolidated Plan.
-The budget received comment during the Minneapolis 2022 city budgeting process.
+The allocation of \$17,140,791 in HUD 2024 entitlement grant funds are aligned with the high priority housing and community development needs identified in the needs assessment and housing market analysis of the 2020-24 Consolidated Plan.
+The budget received comment during the Minneapolis 2024 city budgeting process.
 The project budgets also include CDBG and HOME anticipated program income receipts and are programmed to the project support generating the program income per the City's program income policy.
+Due to HUD having not announced actual 2024 grant awards to date for purposes of the public draft of the Action Plan, project budgets were subject to change as outlined in AP-15 Expected Resources.

 The City has received in the past, supplemental COVID funds in the CDBG, ESG and HOPWA programs totaling \$22,860,339 that were subject to amended citizen participation processes put into place during the COVID-19 pandemic.
-Projects funded under these HUD CARES Act monies are currently being implemented.
+Projects funded under these HUD CARES Act monies are currently being implemented and in the process of winding down.